louiseaux/archa-coding-challenge/README.md

 pip install -r requirements.txt
 ```

 Set up the database.
-Locally, this will create a new sqlite database:
+Locally, this will create a new SQLite database:

 ```shell
 python transactionapi/manage.py migrate